CircuitQ: An open-source toolbox for superconducting circuits: Demonstration and benchmark

 Finally, the persistent-current flux qubit Hamiltonian constructed by the toolbox can be written as

-We depict the ground state of this Hamiltonian in Fig.~\ref{fig:examples} for $\alpha = 0.7$, $C_{01}=C_{02}=\frac{C_{12}}{\alpha}=50$~fF, $E_{J010}=E_{J020}=\frac{E_{J020}}{\alpha}\approx 40~\mu$eV and $\tilde{\Phi}_{020} = \pi \Phi_0$.
+We depict the ground state of this Hamiltonian in figure~\ref{fig:examples} for $\alpha = 0.7$, $C_{01}=C_{02}=\frac{C_{12}}{\alpha}=50$~fF, $E_{J010}=E_{J020}=\frac{E_{J020}}{\alpha} \approx 9.69~$GHz$\cdot h$ and $\tilde{\Phi}_{020} = \pi \Phi_0$.
 The ground state is localized in the double well potential, which is repeated periodically throughout the chosen flux grid.
 As for the transmon circuit, due to the periodicity of the potential, the Hamiltonian is implemented in the charge basis.
-For Fig.~\ref{fig:examples}, we use the transformation method of the toolbox to visualize the eigenstates still in the flux basis.
+For figure~\ref{fig:examples}, we use the transformation method of the toolbox to visualize the eigenstates in the flux basis.